KevinGimbel/passt/README.md

 and no other crates.

 The only other "dependency" is `/dev/urandom` from which random ints are read to generate random values.
+So "zero-dependency" may be a bit of a stretch. 😬

 ## Supported operating systems